xnvme/xnvme/docs/capis/index.rst

-.. _sec-c-apis:
+.. _sec-c-api:

 ########
- C APIs
+ C API
 ########

-A brief overview of the APIs provided by xNVMe follows.
+A brief overview of the C API provided by xNVMe follows.

 **xnvme**

-The :ref:`sec-c-apis-xnvme` API is the foundational API of **xNVMe**, providing device enumeration, memory handling, asynchronous primitives and the fundamental command-interface for communicating with devices.
+The :ref:`sec-c-api-xnvme` API is the foundational API of **xNVMe**, providing device enumeration, memory handling, asynchronous primitives and the fundamental command-interface for communicating with devices.

-The :ref:`sec-c-apis-xnvme-headers` is available for inspection in its raw form.
+The :ref:`sec-c-api-xnvme-header` is available for inspection in its raw form.

-**lblk**
+**Block (NVM)**

-Building on top of the functionality of :ref:`sec-c-apis-xnvme` then the :ref:`sec-c-apis-lblk` API provides helpers and structures specific to the NVMe command-set provided by NVM/Logical/Conventional Namespaces.
+Building on top of the functionality of :ref:`sec-c-api-xnvme` then the :ref:`sec-c-api-xnvme_nvm` API provides helpers and structures specific to the NVMe command-set provided by NVM/Logical/Conventional Namespaces.
 That is the usual read/write, and optional commands such as the Simple-Copy-Command (SCC).

-The :ref:`sec-c-apis-lblk-headers` is available for inspection in its raw form.
+The :ref:`sec-c-api-xnvme_nvm-header` is available for inspection in its raw form.

-**znd**
+**Zoned (ZNS)**

-Building on top of the functionality of :ref:`sec-c-apis-xnvme` then the :ref:`sec-c-apis-znd` API provides helpers and structures specific to NVMe command-set provided by Zoned Namespaces.
+Building on top of the functionality of :ref:`sec-c-api-xnvme` then the :ref:`sec-c-api-xnvme_znd` API provides helpers and structures specific to NVMe command-set provided by Zoned Namespaces.

-The :ref:`sec-c-apis-znd-headers` is available for inspection in its raw form.
+The :ref:`sec-c-api-xnvme_znd-header` is available for inspection in its raw form.

 **xnvmec**

-The :ref:`sec-c-apis-xnvmec` API provides functionality to create command-line-interfaces for **xNVMe** related applications.
+The :ref:`sec-c-api-xnvmec` API provides functionality to create command-line-interfaces for **xNVMe** related applications.
 The **xNVMe** examples, tools, and tests use the library to provide a coherent command-line interface with bash-completion-scripts and man-pages.

-The :ref:`sec-c-apis-xnvmec-headers` is available for inspection in its raw form.
+The :ref:`sec-c-api-xnvmec-header` is available for inspection in its raw form.

 .. toctree::
    :hidden:

    xnvme
-   xnvme_headers
-   lblk
-   lblk_headers
-   znd
-   znd_headers
+   xnvme_nvm
+   xnvme_znd
+   xnvme_adm
+   xnvme_dev
+   xnvme_geo
+   xnvme_spec
+   xnvme_sgl
+   xnvme_3p
+   xnvme_ver
    xnvmec
-   xnvmec_headers